orxfun/orx-v/README.md

 assert_eq!(v2.at([1, 0]), 1000);
 ```

-The examples above also hints the goal that various useful concrete types already implement the vector traits, such as:
+As the examples reveal, various useful concrete types implement the vector traits, such as:
 * the standard vector, arrays, slices;
 * ndarray arrays such as Array1, Array2, etc.;
 * sparse vectors;